 Around since 1923 and famous for its fried pork chop sandwiches.
 Andy Griffith ate here as a boy and mentioned it during Season 1 of The Andy Griffith Show.

 Stay overnight in Andy's boyhood home, complete with his birth certificate on the wall.
 Owned/rented by the local Hampton Inn and includes breakfast at the hotel.

 Explore the life and times of Mt.
 Airy's most famous son at the Andy Griffith Museum.
 It also houses items donated by other actors, including Don Knotts (Barney Fife), George Lindsey (Goober) & Betty Lynn (Thelma Lou).

-Hop in a vintage Mayberry squad cars as a "deputy" tour guide shares the sights and sounds of Andy Griffith's hometown.
+Enjoy a tour of the real Mayberry in vintage Mayberry squad cars as a "deputy" tour guide shares the sights, sounds and history of Andy Griffith's hometown of Mount Airy, NC.

 It features the same stage where a young Andy Griffith made his first appearance, singing a song in the school's talent show.

 Tracing the Ararat River & Lovills Creek, Granite City Greenway forms a 6.6-mile horseshoe around Mt.
 Airy.
 The paved route allows for walking, running & cycling.
 Includes kayak & canoe launches and trout fishing spots.